Sunday, 14 November 2021

 The descent of the Korowal ridge is no more difficult than the ascent, however, facing out from the ridge gives you fine accompanying views as you tackle the various outcrops and gullies on your way down to Cedar Gap.

-There is some interesting route finding along the ridge
+There are some interesting route findings along the ridge

 Descending the Korowal Ridge